 - Some prior field research experience preferred but not required;

 - Enthusiasm and desire to learn a variety of field and lab-based research methods;

 - A willingness to spend a minimum of 10-12 weeks working full time as a volunteer with our program.

-Internship applicants applying because of an interest in engaging in graduate studies with the SDRP should discuss their interests with Program Director Dr. Randall Wells upon acceptance into the program.
-Please note that there is no assurance participation as an intern with the SDRP will lead to graduate research program opportunities.
+Internship applicants applying because of an interest in engaging in graduate studies with the SDRP should discuss their interests with Program Director Dr. Randall Wells upon acceptance into the Internship program.
+Please note that there is no assurance that participation as an intern with the SDRP will lead to graduate research program opportunities.